-communications not addressed to a particular station or stations.
-This provision does not apply to the transmission of distress, alarm, urgency, or safety signals or messages, or to test transmissions.
+(d) When using telephony, transmit signals or communications not addressed to a particular station or stations.
+This provision does not apply to the transmission of distress, urgency, or safety signals.
+It also does not apply to requests for assistance, or information or to test transmissions.

+REASON: Clarity.
+Also the two-tone radiotelephone alarm is no longer used.